HyperviewHQ/hyperview_docs/documentation/product/auto-discovery/topics/setting-up-data-collectors.md

 :::{note}
 - Docker Inc. provides [detailed installation documentation](https://docs.docker.com/engine/install/).
 - The Podman project provides [detailed installation documentation](https://podman.io/docs/installation).
 Please confirm that the packaged version is 4.4 or newer before selecting the Podman deployment.
 - openSUSE and SUSE Linux Enterprise Server.
-Please use the OS vendor provided Docker Open Source Engine and Docker Compose Packages.
+Please use the OS vendor-provided Docker Open Source Engine and Docker Compose Packages.
-- Please use the RHEL Docker CE installation instructions for Rocky Linux.
-- Please use the CentOS Docker CE installation instructions for Alma Linux.
-- The `jq` package may not be available from the official RedHat repository for RedHat Enterprise Linux or derivatives.
-If that is the case, the Extra Packages for Enterprise Linux [EPEL](https://docs.fedoraproject.org/en-US/epel/) project will have it.
+- The `jq` package may not be available from the official Red Hat repository for Red Hat Enterprise Linux or derivatives.
+If so, the Extra Packages for Enterprise Linux [EPEL](https://docs.fedoraproject.org/en-US/epel/) project will have it.
 :::

 ## Network requirements